Farhad Majidi: International career

 He made his debut for Iran national football team in December 1996 in the 1996 Asian Cup match against Saudi Arabia.
 He was occasionally getting called up but never became a regular starter till the arrival of Branko Ivankovic where he was experiencing the top of his football.
 He was mostly benched by Ivankovic because of Ali Daei and Arash Borhani and decided to leave Team Melli camp in 2004 just before the 2004 AFC Asian Cup where Iran lost the 2006 FIFA World Cup qualification match against Jordan in Tehran and he was benched for the whole match.
 Before the 2006 FIFA World Cup, he was called for a few friendlies but could not break it through to the tournament.
 Majidi was invited by Amir Ghalenoei and Afshin Ghotbi in 2006 and 2009 for the 2007 AFC Asian Cup qualification and 2011 AFC Asian Cup qualification for a couple of matches and was used as the substitute.
 He was called for few friendlies three months before 2011 AFC Asian Cup but decided to announce his retirement.
 Majidi was again invited on 23 August 2011 by Carlos Queiroz.
 He was the oldest player in the Iran national team since he had been a member of the team since 1996, however Majidi does not have many international caps.
 Farhad Majidi and the Persepolis captain, Ali Karimi, were considered two of the fans' favorite players during the 2014 FIFA World Cup qualification.
 On 27 September 2011, Majidi announced his retirement from national playing.

+Personal life

+On 11 January 2026, Majidi publicly supported the 2025–2026 Iranian protests on his Instagram by criticizing the Iranian government's internet blackout, stating, "Iran's internet has been shut down, but the voices can still be heard."
+On 24 January, he said, "The religious leaders destroyed the celebrations and looted the country's money, and this is what happened to us.
+Condolences to all the people of my country, Iran."
+Majidi also reposted a video on his Instagram of an elderly individual reciting poetry describing the Islamic Republic's destruction of Iran, saying, "If there is no art and freedom in a society, violence will take its place.
+Art, freedom, and literacy have been eliminated from our country for years."